MicrosoftDocs/azure-dev-docs/articles/python/configure-local-development-environment.md

 ## Configure Python virtual environments

 When creating Python applications for Azure, it's recommended to create a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for each application.
-A virtual environment is a self-contained directory for a particular version of Python plus the additional packages needed for that application.
+A virtual environment is a self-contained directory for a particular version of Python plus the other packages needed for that application.

 To create a virtual environment, follow these steps.